Understanding Buccal and Buckle: Key Terminology Explained

 If you know what these surfaces are, you’ll understand treatments and home care advice much better, and you’ll be more prepared the next time someone mentions tooth restoration in San Diego.

-The Buccal Surface: Importance in Dental Care
+The Buccal Surface: Why It Matters in Dental Care

 Where Is the Buccal Surface Located?